A FIVE DAY CHRISTIAN EVENT AT BUTLINS

 For parents of autistic children, again, they may not want prayer for healing but rather for specific struggles - for them or their child.
 It’s fine to pray for the faith of their child!

-Please click on the button below to read the code of conduct
+Please read the code of conduct below.

 Spring Harvest adheres to the Evangelical Alliance basis of faith.